rajkrpan/Notes/Programming/Vim.md

 - gt      -> Next tab
 - gT      -> Prior tab
 - {n}gt   -> Numbered tab

+## Tools
+# Git (vim-fugitive)
+- :Gdiff master -> Diff of current file with the one in master branch
+- :Gedit branch:/foo/bar.c -> Open file in a different branch
+- :Gsplit branc:% -> Open the current file in a different branch
+- Add visually selected chunk for commit
+  - :Gdiff -> Visual select -> :diffput -> Save index file (you can edit it the you like)

 ## Buffers
 - :bn or :bp -> Move between buffers